 Organisations that are based outside of the EEA may not be subject to the same level of controls in regard to data protection as exist within the UK and the EEA.
 For example, we transfer your personal information to the USA when using our email marketing management provider and most social media platforms.

 Where we transfer your information outside of the EEA in this way, we take steps to ensure that your personal information will be subject to one or more appropriate safeguards set out in data protection law.
 These steps include imposing contractual obligations on the recipient of your personal information or ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection, such as the US ‘Privacy Shield’ scheme.
+Due to the decision of the UK leaving the EU, the way your data is transferred from the UK to other countries may change to ensure continuing compliance with data protection regulations but it will not change the security of your data.
+This will depend on the data protection rules in place for the international transfers of data outside of the UK once the UK left the EU.

 We can disclose your personal information to any member of our Group for business purposes including holding your data on central/ shared systems for processing your request for further information and any application made for your business to become a business partner.
 Our Group means our subsidiaries and our ultimate holding company and its subsidiaries.
+We may share your data with members of our Group who are in the UK or outside of the UK.

 How do we use your information when providing our services to you?